ballerina-attic/messaging-with-jms-queues/README.md

 You can run the service that we developed above as a docker container.
-As Ballerina platform includes [Ballerina_Docker_Extension](https://github.com/ballerinax/docker), which offers native support for running ballerina programs on containers, you just need to put the corresponding docker annotations on your service code.
+As Ballerina platform includes [Ballerina_Docker_Extension](https://github.com/ballerinax/docker), which offers native support for running ballerina programs on containers, you just need to add the corresponding docker annotations to your service code.
 Since this guide requires `ActiveMQ` as a prerequisite, you need a couple of more steps to configure it in docker container.

 First let's see how to configure `ActiveMQ` in docker container.